Noreena Hertz: IOU: The Debt Threat (2004)

 Richard Adams, for The Guardian, wrote: "There is nothing here that will surprise readers of Susan George's 1988 book A Fate Worse than Debt, which remains the most forceful call for undoing the burden of the developing world."
 Hertz's proposed solutions were, he wrote, not well defined.
 "Some of her suggestions are patronising - setting up panels of international "overseers" for aid funding is a bit rich given her diatribes against external IMF and World Bank meddling - while one is downright dangerous: that wealthy nations hypothecate the taxes paid by immigrant workers for use as overseas aid (so removing their last shield against the xenophobe or racist, that they too pay taxes for the NHS)."
 Adams also found the book "littered with errors... that smack of economic illiteracy and careless research."
 Of her style, he observed: "Readers may also be unimpressed with Hertz's informal prose style and strangled syntax...
 The first chapter, especially, reads like a rejected screenplay for an unhappy episode of The West Wing."
 Adams concluded his review by writing: "While no one can doubt Hertz's good intentions, the road to hell is paved with books like IOU.
 Developing-world debt is a serious issue, and it deserves more judicious treatment than this."

-Diane Coyle, for The Independent, called IOU "another pamphlet disguised as a book" and opined that "It pretends to weigh up the details and evidence, but its tone implies that anyone who disagrees is stupid or bad...
+Diane Coyle, writing for The Independent, called IOU "another pamphlet disguised as a book" and opined that "It pretends to weigh up the details and evidence, but its tone implies that anyone who disagrees is stupid or bad...
 HIV/Aids, the loss of Amazon rainforests and terrorism [are not] caused by these debts, which is the facile claim Hertz makes."
 Hannah Betts, for The Times, labelled the book "more than liberal breast-beating - it endeavours to be a psychology of debt...
 Without ever falling into the pat illiberalisms that the West brought 9/11 and its aftermath on itself, Hertz discusses the ways in which terrorism, disease and ecological meltdown may be the consequences of Third World stagnation."
 Desmond Tutu credited the book with a "remarkable clarity" and said it "puts forward clear recommendations that can and must be taken."
 Writing for the New Statesman he declared: "IOU should not go unnoticed.
 When the truth is told about international debt, then we can begin to overcome the scandalous debt slavery of the world's poor."